HumbleRens/MacAddressDump/README.md

 # MacAddressDump
+1) In the excel list set the first column as ComputerName
-1) Import excel file of computer list
+2) Import excel file of computer list
-2) Import the Excel Module
+3) Import the Excel Module
-3) Set the path to the input Excel file
+4) Set the path to the input Excel file
-4) Set the name of the output Excel file
+5) Set the name of the output Excel file
-5) Run
+6) Run